michaelSederlin/get_site_id/README.md

 A simple application which collects site IDs from the SL API "SL Platsuppslag" available at Trafiklab.
+Uses Geopandas and geopands_view under developement and available at: https://github.com/martinfleis/geopandas-view

 In order to use it a valid API key is necessary.